SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/top.md

-Use the top operator with the <a href="#sort">sort</a> operator, to reduce the number of sorted results returned.
+Use the top operator with the [sort](search-query-language/search-operators/sort.md) operator, to reduce the number of sorted results returned.

 :::tip
-We recommend you instead use the [topk](#topk) operator so you can take advantage of its additional functionality.
+We recommend you instead use the [topk](search-query-language/search-operators/topk.md) operator so you can take advantage of its additional functionality.
 :::

 ## Syntax